TarVK/model-react/README.md

     // Check if the data is loading if (isLoading()) return <div>Loading</div>;

-    // Check if any error occured
+    // Check if any error occurred
     const errors = getExceptions();
     if (errors.length !== 0) return <div>Data failed to fetch</div>;